TheMR-777/TheMR-777/cv-work.md

 - **Responsibilities:**
   - Implementing cryptography in systems using C# and C++
   - Integration and maintenance of payout partner APIs ensuring secure transactions
-  - Developed an employee monitoring suite with break-recording and screenshot capturing functionalities
+  - Development and maintenance of a featureful Employee Monitoring Suite
-  - Modernized legacy systems using .NET 8 and AvaloniaUI
+  - Modernizing and optimization of legacy systems using .NET 8 and AvaloniaUI
-  - Introduced GraphQL APIs for efficient data retrieval

 - **Achievements:**
   - Implemented a two-layer encryption system (RSA & AES with HMAC) for the Punjab National Bank API
+  - Handcrafted an Employee Monitoring Suite (details in the Projects section)
   - Developed a real-time dashboard in .NET 8 with Blazor for the SLA system
-  - Modernized the Staff Logoff Activity system using .NET 8 and AvaloniaUI
+  - Modernized the existing breaks monitoring tool using .NET 8 and AvaloniaUI
+  - Introduction of GraphQL APIs for streamlining development processes

 ### TeqHolic
 **Position:** Intern